grafana/pyroscope/docs/sources/deploy-kubernetes/tanka-jsonnet.md

 ---
-aliases:
-  - /docs/phlare/latest/operators-guide/deploying-grafana-phlare/jsonnet/
-description: Learn how to deploy Grafana Phlare on Kubernetes with Jsonnet and Tanka.
+description: Learn how to deploy Pyroscope on Kubernetes with Jsonnet and Tanka.
 keywords:
-  - Phlare deployment
+  - Pyroscope deployment
   - Kubernetes
   - Jsonnet
   - Tanka
 menuTitle: Deploy with Jsonnet and Tanka
-title: Deploy Grafana Phlare with Jsonnet and Tanka
+title: Deploy Pyroscope with Jsonnet and Tanka
 weight: 50
+aliases:
+  - /docs/phlare/latest/operators-guide/deploying-grafana-phlare/jsonnet/
+  - /docs/phlare/latest/deploy-kubernetes/tanka-jsonnet/
 ---

-# Deploy Grafana Phlare with Jsonnet and Tanka
+# Deploy Pyroscope with Jsonnet and Tanka

-Grafana Labs publishes a [Jsonnet](https://jsonnet.org/) library that you can use to deploy Grafana Phlare.
+Grafana Labs publishes a [Jsonnet](https://jsonnet.org/) library that you can use to deploy Pyroscope.
-The Jsonnet files are located in the [Phlare repository](https://github.com/grafana/pyroscope/tree/main/operations/phlare/jsonnet) and are using the helm charts as a source.
+The Jsonnet files are located in the [Pyroscope repository](https://github.com/grafana/pyroscope/tree/main/operations/pyroscope/jsonnet) and are using the helm charts as a source.

 ## Install tools and deploy the first cluster